 It is anticipated that the pre-action protocol for disrepair will be amended to cover unfitness claims.

 In the absence of any specific provisions within the Act it is also reasonable that damages assessments will follow the current disrepair calculations relating to loss of amenity.
 Any claims should be dealt with in the County Court (unless the value justifies the High Court) as it has jurisdiction to order works and enforceable damages, there is also more scope for tenants to obtain funding as Legal Aid and CFAs are available.

-Helen is a solicitor in our disputes team based in Truro.
+Helen is a senior associate in our disputes team based in Truro.
 Helen acts for residential and commercial property clients in all types of disputes with a particular specialism in residential tenancies in both the private and social sector.
 To discuss the new Homes (Fitness for Human Habitation) Act or any other property matter telephone 01872 265100 or email firstname.lastname@example.org.